Search Courses

 CMU410Y1 - Composition

-Prerequisite: TMU310Y1.
+Prerequisite: CMU310Y1.
 For Composition majors.

 Exclusion: TMU410Y1

-CMU415H1 - Composing for Piano
+CMU420H1 - Composing for Percussion

-Prerequisite: TMU230H1TMU231H1TMU232H1, Composition majors or minors, or P.I.
+Prerequisite: TMU231H1, Percussion and/or Composition majors or minors, P.I.

 DMU111H1 - Introduction to Computer Applications in Music